-You can also listen to this empowering audio to Free Yourself From Depression - available for instant download.
+You can also listen to this empowering audio to Overcoming Depression – available for instant download.

 Whilst buying toilet paper seems to offer a sense of control in the unknown, so people don’t feel helpless, there are much better ways to respond and prepare yourself.

 Whilst it may be hard to avoid the inundation of news reports and social media feeding a sense of panic, as Marisa Peer teaches, you always have a choice on how you respond.
 It is not the event itself, but the meaning we attach to it that has the biggest impact in our lives.